Shortnose sucker

 is a rare species of fish in the family Catostomidae, the suckers.
 It is native to southern Oregon and northern California in the United States.

 This species and related ones were a major food source for local tribes, and are still considered to be sacred animals.
 It is a federally listed endangered species of the United States.

 Close up side view of a shortnose sucker's head.

 Description

-Shortnose suckers are uniquely variable in their shape and form, making them easy to mistake for other fish (and have been miss-categorized as unique species more than once).
+Shortnose suckers have quite a variable shape and form, making them easy to mistake for other fish (and have been miscategorized as unique species more than once).
 They nevertheless display all the characteristic features of this family as well as unique ones to brevirostris.

 Morphology

 Though their appearance can vary, they are generally characterized by a fusiform, cylindrically shaped body.
 C. brevirostris have relatively large, wide heads, with terminal mouths and thinner lips than typically found in this family.
 Their noses are blunted and may have a small hump at the tip.
 They tend to be darkly colored on their tops and sides but silvery to white on their bellies and lower lips.
 When spawning the fish gain a reddish tint to the scales surrounding the lateral line.
 They have thin triangularly shaped gill rakers with tufted or knobbed ends.

 Juveniles tend to have separated lower lip lobes, a short but deep peduncle, with a relatively long anal fin (reaching past the beginning of the caudal fin when laid flat).